 Read the inscription on the cliff and say lightning to answer the riddle.
 Go northwest to the Tidal Flats and get some salt from the brine patch.
 Return southeast and roll the onion west into the lighthouse.
 Save the game.
 Leave the onion here for the time being, and go up.

 On the first floor you will find a wand and a giant spider.
-(I'm not sure whether the dagger or the shillelagh is a better weapon against it.)
 On the second floor you will find a bubblegum card and a giant slug.
-It is to your advantage to draw the monsters into the stairway (locations with down arrows) to fight if you can, because they won't follow you down if you need to escape to rest.
-(If you find the slug too difficult or tedious to defeat, throw the salt at it.)
+It is to your advantage to draw the monsters into the stairway (locations with arrows) to fight if you can, because they won't follow you up or down if you need to escape to rest.
+(If you find the slug too tedious to defeat, throw the salt at it.)
 On the third floor, you will find a scroll.
 In the Dusty Corner with the dust bunny, drop the rug, walk across it, and then touch the bunny.
 Get the ring and wear it.

-From the third floor, go back down to the bottom of the lighthouse, then roll the onion all the way back up to the Saggy Floor on the third floor.
-Roll the onion up to the Lamp Room.
+From the third floor, go back down to the bottom of the lighthouse, then roll the onion all the way up to the fourth floor Lamp Room.
 Search the debris and get the sextant.
 Put everything in your pack.
 Save the game.
 Try to get the chest.
 Cut the onion and get the chest while the dorn beast is disabled.
-(Alternatively, you can repeatedly cut the onion and then attack the dorn beast while he is disabled for three turns, until "the dorn sniffs away the last of its tears", in order to kill him for experience, but you might want to come back later with the sword if you feel like doing that, because it has a lot of hit points and you have a hard time effectively hitting it at this point in the game.)
+(Alternatively, you can repeatedly cut the onion and then attack the dorn beast while he is disabled for three turns, until "the dorn sniffs away the last of its tears", in order to kill him for experience, but you might want to come back later with the sword if you feel like doing that, because it has a lot of hit points and you have a hard time effectively hitting it at this point in the game.
+Another alternate solution is the Wand of Annihilation, if you have it.)
 Leave the lighthouse, all the way back down to the Ledge.

 For Your Amusement: